This topic describes how to configure Local and Remote Collectors.

 You can set up a chain of Remote Collectors to push event data to a Local Collector, or you can configure a Local Collector to pull event data from a chain of Remote Collectors.

-- One or more Remote Collectors to push event data to a Remote Collector.
+- You can configure one or more Remote Collectors to push event data to a Remote Collector.

-- A Remote Collector to pull event data from one or more Remote Collectors.
+- You can configure a Remote Collector to pull event data from one or more Remote Collectors.

 Failover, Replication and Load Balancing

 This section describes failover, replication, and load balancing work in how RSA NetWitness Suite.

 The following figure illustrates a Remote Collector configured for load balancing, failover and replication.

 Failover is achieved by setting up multiple collectors in the same Destination.
 Destination 1 has a primary Collector, and second, failover Collector.
 This is done in NetWitness Suite by adding multiple Log Collectors to the same Destination.